2021 1098-T forms will be available no later than January 31, 2022.

 Examples of "non-qualified" expenses include:

-Resources for parents/students: Please refer to IRS Publication 970 for information on the tax benefits that may be available.
-You may also find information regarding your tax questions on the IRS website, www.irs.gov/pub/irs-pdf/f1098t.pdf.
+Resources for parents/students: Please refer to IRS Publication 970 for information on the federal tax benefits that may be available.
+For more information about Form 1098-T, visit https://www.irs.gov/pub/irs-pdf/f1098t.pdf.

 Instructions on filing your 1098-T